Denis Coderre: 2017 election

-Political positions

-Lawsuit by Hamza Chaoui
+Tenure

 On January 31, 2015, the Coderre administration denied a request to open an Islamic community centre in the Mercier-Hochelaga-Maisonneuve neighbourhood of Montreal because its imam Hamza Chaoui, had allegedly preached that Canadians ought to change their legal system to sharia.
 Chaoui filed a lawsuit on July 9 for defamation against Coderre and the city of Montreal.
 Chaoui characterised Coderre's remarks as an attack on his dignity, honour and reputation.
 Réal Ménard, the borough mayor of Mercier-Hochelaga-Maisonneuve, supported Coderre's position.

-Coderre jackhammer vs. mailbox stunt

 In August 2015, Coderre took a jackhammer to a Canada Post community mailbox foundation in l'Anse-à-l'Orme Nature Park.
 He was dismissive of concerns that his action was illegal.
 The Province of Quebec's Crown prosecutors office confirmed that Coderre would not face charges for the media stunt.

-Environmental issues

-From October 18, 2015 until October 25, 2015, Coderre authorized the dumping for 8 billion litres of untreated sewage into the Saint Lawrence River to facilitate repairs to Montreal's sewer system.
+From October 18, 2015, until October 25, 2015, Coderre authorized the dumping for 8 billion litres of untreated sewage into the Saint Lawrence River to facilitate repairs to Montreal's sewer system.
 The incident was widely criticized by Environment and Climate Change Canada, Infrastructure Canada, and a petition of over 55,000 signatures.

 On January 21, 2016, Coderre, along with other officials of the Montreal Metropolitan Community (Communauté Métropolitaine de Montréal), formally opposed the Energy East pipeline project based on environmental concerns.
 His position was denounced by Conservative Party of Canada interim leader Rona Ambrose, Saskatchewan Party leader Brad Wall and Alberta Wildrose Party leader Brian Jean.
+In 2016, he announced the Réseau express métropolitain.